The Archives

 "You made a good friend to me but while you were outnumbered

-and torn you made us do thing
+and torn you made us do things"

 "Come know me as god!"